-OVERVIEW OF THE HINDU WEDDING CEREMONYThe Hindu Wedding is the representation of a romantic story.
-The bride and groom arrive to the mandap and they fall in love.
+The Hindu Wedding is the representation of a romantic story.
+The bride and groom arrive at the mandap (covered structure with pillars) and they fall in love.
 They ask for the permission of their parents to get married and become aware of the implications of this commitment.

-Finally, the family and friends shower the couple in blessings and good wishes, and they leave the mandalap.
+Finally, the family and friends shower the couple in blessings and good wishes, and they leave the mandap.

-The bridegroom receives a warm welcome and the bride’s family like Mahavishnu (Supreme God).
+The bridegroom receives a warm welcome and the bride’s family treats him like Mahavishnu (Supreme God).
 The bridegroom party treats the bride as Lakshmi (Supreme Goddess).

-MADHUPARKA CEREMONYThe bride’s parents offer madhuparka to the bridegroom.
-Madhuparka is a combination of honey, curd and ghee, or clarified butter.
+The bride’s parents offer madhuparka to the bridegroom.
+Madhuparka is a combination of honey, curd, and ghee, or clarified butter.
 This stage is symbolic of the sweetness and joy the bridegroom hopes for his married life.
 Honey symbolizes the sweetness of eternal love.
 The curd and ghee represent the bridegroom’s good health and nutrition.
 After receiving the madhuparka, the bridegroom spirits away part of it.
-He uses his fourth finger and thumb, and does this three times.
+He uses his fourth finger and thumb and does this three times.

-KANYA DAANKanya means daughter and Daan means giving away.
-During Kanya Daan, the bride’s parents entrust their daughter to the bridesgroom.
+Kanya means daughter and Daan means giving away.
+During Kanya Daan, the bride’s parents entrust their daughter to the bridegroom.
 As they do this, the priest recites eight hymns from the Vedas to invoke the blessings of various deities.

-VIVAAH-HOMAThis stage is the start of the Grahasthashrama – the second life stage – for the couple.
-It consists in the performance of Homa, which is a sacred fire ceremony.
-During Vivaah-homa, the couple lights the Agni, a holy fire that symbolizes light, power and knowledge.
+This stage is the start of the Grahasthashrama – the second life stage – for the couple.
+It consists of the performance of Homa, which is a sacred fire ceremony.
+During Vivaah-homa, the couple lights the Agni, a holy fire that symbolizes light, power, and knowledge.
 Agni serves as a witness to the ceremony.
 The bride and groom repeat the sacred pledge of marriage to Agni, who then serves as a messenger for their prayers to several Gods.
 These are: